Route Maps & Resources

 - Stuckeman Building (south entrance across from Palmer Museum)

-- Information Sciences and Technology Building (center of IST overpass)
+- Westgate Building (center of overpass)

 - East Deck (entrance along southeastern wall)